 Tours of Rippon Lodge are offered May through October from 11 a.m. until 4 p.m.
 Thursday through Monday and by appointment.
-Grounds are open during operating hours.
-Special events, programs and tours are offered throughout the year.
-We also provide Passport Stamps for the Potomac Heritage Trail, and a National Park Service trail that runs from the Allegheny Highlands to the mouth of the Potomac River at our gift shop.
+Grounds are open sunrise to sunset.
+Special events, programs, and tours are offered throughout the year.
+We provide Passport Stamps for the Potomac Heritage Trail, and a National Park Service trail that runs from the Allegheny Highlands to the mouth of the Potomac River at our gift shop.

 For information about tours and programs contact: